Skip to content

 For Ibiza, the search query is farmacia de guardia ibiza.
 Mallorca uses the COFIB (Colegio Oficial de Farmacéuticos de Illes Balears) site.

-What you can buy without a prescription
+What can I buy without a prescription in Spain?

 Spanish pharmacies sell more over the counter than UK or US pharmacies, including: